Dog Owner, Cat Owner vs. Dog Parent, Cat Parent. What’s The Difference?

 Not as metaphysical as once thought, the great philosopher and poet Alan Watts said it best, “Black implies white, self implies other, death implies life or vice versa.”
 How are we separate from that which we are?
 We are all connected as much as we are disconnected.
 The other you see is your reflection of you.

-Belittle, demean, abuse, discriminate against another and you not only destroy a piece of yourself and your world but everyone around you.
+Belittle, demean, abuse, discriminate against another and you not only destroy a piece of yourself and your world but everyone and everything around you.
 The universe thrives on connections and relationships.
 To belittle these relationships is to cut off your nose to spite your face.
-A pyrrhic victory won no war, and trivializing animals by poorly, immature, thoughtless words such as owner, trivializes nonhuman animals’ existence and deludes and disrespects both animals attached to the leash of life.
+A pyrrhic victory won no war, and trivializing animals by using immature, thoughtless words such as owner for sentient beings, trivializes nonhuman animals’ existence and deludes and disrespects both animals attached to the leash of life.

 Let us purge this pejorative saying out of our lexicon and use scientific, humane and compassionate terms that accurately portray our relationships and love we have for animals.
 Science evolves.
 Even the foremost researcher on wolves, the famous Dr. David Mech who coined the term Alpha, no longer uses or recommends using the term and instead refers to “Alpha” wolves as mother and father or parents.
 Dogs are neither pack animals nor wolves, but they do devote their lives to us daily, are our best friends, have an ineffable adoring quality about them, are wonderful and deserve no less then to be treated as family both legally and verbally.